arborelia/georando/README.md

 ### The goal

-When you score 22,500 or more on a GeoGuessr map, choose the appropriate 22.5k unlock to get a Gold Medal.
-You have to get that score naturally, without using Score Boosts.
+When you score 25k on a map, you can award yourself a Gold Medal!
+Some number of Gold Medals (specified in the settings) are required to win.

+Of course, perfect 25k runs are very hard and require a lot of features unlocked, and are not even feasible on some maps.
+Fortunately, you have Score +100 items that are considered in logic (plus score +10 items that aren't).
+These score bonuses effectively decrease the actual target score you're going for.

 Score some number of Gold Medals (default 3) on different maps to win.